aaronbloomfield/ccc/hws/metamask/index.md

 Finally!
 We can get to the whole reason for this party.

-Your task is to create a web interface to your [Auctioneer.sol](../auction/AuctionManager.sol.html) contract.
+Your task is to create a web interface to your Auctioneer_v2.sol contract, which now fulfills the [AuctionManager_v2.sol](AuctionManager_v2.sol.html) ([src](AuctionManager_v2.sol)) interface.
 MAKE SURE IT'S THE UPDATED VERSION (that you developed above)!
-That updated version was discussed in the "Setup: NFTmanager" section, above.
+That updated version was discussed in the "Setup: Auctioneer" section, above.

 As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment, the read-only parts of this assignment are already done for you.
-You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the one that is there).
+You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there).

-For this assignment, you only need to create an interface with four of your functions -- `createAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
+For this assignment, you only need to create an interface with four of the functions -- `createAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
 And the interface for `mintNFT()` was provided for you, above.
 In particular, you do NOT have to create an interface for `cancelAuction()`.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.

-The forms for those three functions should be on that same page -- in particular, you will only be submitting one page, called `auctions.html` (note the plurality of the filename!).
+The forms for these four functions should be on that same page -- in particular, you will only be submitting one page, called `auctions.html` (note the plurality of the filename!).
 You can put those forms on the bottom, along with the MetaMask connect button described above.
 As with the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment, since this is not a course in user interfaces, it will not be graded on it's beauty.
 But it still has to be usable.

 Any calls to the first three functions (`createAuction()`, `closeAuction()`, `placeBid()`) will have that change reflected in the table of auctions, which will automatically update when an event is emitted.
 When `mintNFT()` is called, it performs the transaction and then perform a web3.js call to get the NFT ID.
 It just displays that ID via a popup alert box.